 Land Sale No. 15 is the Best Building site at West 1st Avenue and Wylie Street, a block east of the Cambie Street Bridge, and forming the westerly boundary of the South East False Creek development area.
 Sites in this location are obliged to pay area development costs, presently expected to be in the order of \$26 per square foot, plus the \$6 per square foot citywide levy.
 The four-storey-plus-basement heritage building is to be retained, with the one storey, non-basement concrete block structure to be demolished.
 A five-storey building is to be erected on the east portion of the site and combined gross floor area for the two structures is to be 69,084± square feet.
-The floor space ratio for the overall development will be 3.81, relative to the assumed subject level at 2.1.
-This April 2006 agreement at \$9,375,000 equates to \$135.70 per buildable square foot.
+The floor space ratio for the overall development will be 3.81.
+This April 2006 agreement at \$9,375,000 equates to \$135.70 per buildable square foot and \$175,750 per unit.
 There is a significant amount of transferable density associated with retention of the existing building; however, this incentive supposedly reflects the added costs of its retention.
-Again, while the price per buildable square foot is clearly low for the subject, the complexity of this transaction makes it difficult to rely on the data as more than a general indicator.
+Again, while the price per buildable square foot and per unit are clearly low for the subject, the complexity of this transaction makes it difficult to rely on the data as more than a general indicator.

-In terms of the adjusted price per buildable square foot, we regarded index No. 6 as a high limit, showing value at \$326.
-Indices No. 1, 2, 3, 4, 7, 10 11, 12, 13, 14 and 15 are low indicators, showing rates of \$232 and less.
-The remaining indicators, Nos.
-5, 8 and 9, show rates of \$247, \$260 and \$261 and were considered useful indicators; in our view, value will lie between \$240 and \$260 per buildable square foot.
-At the \$250 midpoint, value is \$6,962,450.
+In terms of the adjusted price per buildable square foot, we regarded indices No. 5, 6, 8 and 9 as high limits, showing values of \$247 and beyond.
+Indices No. 1, 2, 3, 4, 11, 12, 13, 14 and 15 are low indicators, showing rates of \$192 and less.
+The remaining indicators, No 7 and 10 show rates of \$230 and \$232 that were considered useful indicators for the subject.
+In our view, value will lie between \$220 and \$240 per buildable square foot.
+At the \$230 midpoint, value is \$13,514,800.